tanner49/tanner49.github.io/_pages/publications.md

 author_profile: true
 ---

+#### This is a selection of recent papers that represent my current research interests.
+See the CV page for a full list of my journa and conference presentations.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}